Shellular Metamaterial Design via Compact Electric Potential Parametrization: Results

 \subsection{Representing Existing Structures}

 Our approach can also capture TPMS and other shellular structures.
-To achieve this, we first compute a set of TPMS configurations using an accurate method~\cite{makatura2023procedural} or based on trigonometric functions.
+To achieve this, we first compute a set of TPMS configurations using~\cite{makatura2023procedural} or based on trigonometric functions.
 We then fit our representation to match these geometries by solving the following optimization problem:

 where $\bar{p}_i$ denotes a randomly sampled point on the target surface, $\bar{q}_i$ is a randomly sampled point at a distance $d$ (we use $d\geq0.05$) from the target surface, $s$ is the inverse of absolute maximum of $F$ in each iteration (used to normalize $F$), and $\lambda$ is a hyperparameter.
 The first term ensures that our shellular representation passes through the points $\bar{p}_i$.
 The second term enforces separation from $\bar{q}_i$ by making $F$ nonzero.
 We use the hyperbolic tangent function $\tanh$ because we do not want $F$ to grow arbitrarily large; it only needs to be sufficiently away from zero.
-We solve the optimization using Adam~\cite{kingma2014adam}.

 Using this approach, we fit a considerable number of surfaces, including 50 TPMS and 3 planar surfaces, thereby demonstrating our method's ability to capture complex geometries.
 A subset of results are presented in Figure~\ref{fig:existing-shells}.
-To assess the accuracy of our reconstructions, we compare the reconstructed surfaces with the reference geometries by computing both the average distance and the Hausdorff distance, as reported in Figure~\ref{fig:existing-shells}.
+To assess the accuracy of our reconstructions, we compare the reconstructed surfaces with the reference geometries by computing both the relative $L^2$ elastic tensor error and the Hausdorff distance, as reported in Figure~\ref{fig:existing-shells}.
 Our findings show that the resulting surfaces are closely matched with the ground truth, both visually and quantitatively.
 In addition, the properties of all fit surfaces are illustrated in Figure~\ref{fig:mat}.